-Folks who read my book Exhausted Wives, Bewildered Husbands frequently write in with feedback on the presented skills.
-Most are pleased with the setup, but every so often I receive a specific sentiment I’ve heard many times:
+Folks who read my book Exhausted Wives, Bewildered Husbands frequently write in with feedback on the included communication skills.
+Most are pleased with the setup, but every so often I receive an email with a question I’ve heard many times:

 “Your method turns every relationship into a transactional exchange.
 Isn’t that a bad thing?”